briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

-    3. _(3)_ More than fifty per cent of prizes at any one location are revealed to participants through an electronic device simulating a game of chance or a “casino game” as defined in Ohio R.C.
+    3. _(3)_ More than fifty per cent of prizes at any one location are revealed to participants through an electronic device simulating a game of chance or a "casino game" as defined in Ohio R.C.
 3772.01;

     4. _(4)_ The good or service sold by a scheme of chance operator in exchange for a game entry cannot be used or redeemed in the manner advertised;